thorsten-stripe/js-workshop/README.md

 - Run `cd frontend/reactjs/`
 - Run `npm install` to install the React frontend dependencies
+- Run `cd ../..` to get back to the root directory
 - Run `npm run react` from the command line

 This will bundle up your files and serve them over HTTPS locally.
 It will also automatically open up a browser pointing to your local server.